-Most of our executive officers are eligible to earn a cash bonus tied to the Company's success at meeting certain annual profitability goals.
-The profitability goal of the Company for its executive officers (including two of its named executive officers) has three components-approximately 60% is based on the Company's pre-tax income ("PTI"), 25% is based on the Company's return on rental equipment pool ("RREP") and 15% is based on total Company sales, general and administrative expenses ("TSGA") in relation to overall Company revenue.
+Most of our executive officers are eligible to earn a cash bonus tied to the Company's success at meeting goals.
+The profitability goal of the Company for its corporate officers is based 100% on the Company's PTI.

+The profitability goal for the Company's division officers is based 100% on the Divisional EBIT.